 Mutual funds are one of the most highly utilised investment instruments by both professional and beginners.
 Investing in mutual funds is considered one of the safest investment strategies due to the level of diversification offered by it.
 The option of investing in mutual funds has been made even more accessible with the introduction of 3-in-1 accounts that provide the functions of Demat, savings, and trading account.
-However, opening a Demat account is also equally easy and hassle-free.
+However, opening a Demat account is also relatively easy and hassle-free.

 What Is a Demat Account?

-Demat account in its simplest term is an account that is used to hold the securities in dematerialised form.
+A Demat account in its simplest term is an account that is used to hold the securities in dematerialised form.
 The concept was first introduced in India in 1996 when the physical share certificates of the investors were converted into the electronic form to be stored in the Demat account.
 The Demat account holds shares, mutual funds, bonds, exchange-traded funds, and government securities.

 Pros of Holding a Demat Account

 The Demat accounts come with a range of added benefits which were otherwise not available in the physical storage of your investment record.
-Apart from holding all your investments in one place, Demat accounts are also updated automatically every time you transact.
-Demat has made holding investment certificates risk-free as there are no chances of physical damage or loss.
+Apart from holding all your investments in one place, the Demat accounts are also updated automatically every time you transact.
+Demat has made maintaining investment certificates risk-free as there are no chances of physical damage or loss.

 Cons of Opening a Demat Account